U-tube Shell and Tube Heat Exchanger CFD Simulation: Dean Vortices & Thermal Analysis

 Post-processing: How U-bend Vortices Drive Heat Transfer

-A deep analysis of the results reveals exactly how the U-bend design creates such effective heat transfer.
-The velocity contour in Figure 4 shows that the fluid reaches a maximum speed of 2.73 m/s, mostly near the inlets and outlets.
-However, the most important action happens in the curved U-bend section.
-As the fluid flows around this bend, it creates special rotating flow patterns called Dean Vortices.
-These vortices are critical because they cause the fluid to mix radially, from the center of the pipe to the walls.
-This mixing action breaks up the stable thermal boundary layers, forcing the colder fluid from the core to come into contact with the hot tube walls.
+A deep analysis of the simulation results reveals the specific physical mechanisms that make the U-tube design so efficient.
+The velocity contour in Figure 4 highlights the flow dynamics, showing that the fluid reaches a maximum speed of 2.73 m/s, primarily near the narrow inlets and outlets.
+However, the most critical fluid dynamic phenomenon occurs within the curved U-bend section of the tubes.
+As the fluid is forced to turn 180 degrees, centrifugal forces act on it.
+These forces create a secondary flow pattern known as Dean Vortices.
+These are two counter-rotating vortices that swirl the fluid radially, moving it from the center of the pipe toward the outer walls.
+This swirling action is vital because it vigorously mixes the fluid.
+In a straight pipe, fluid layers can become stagnant, but the Dean vortices in the U-bend continuously disrupt the thermal boundary layer, forcing fresh, colder fluid from the core to come into contact with the hot copper walls.

 Figure 3: Temperature distribution in the U-tube Shell and Tube Heat Exchanger.